SIDS is something every new mother thinks about. It’s that terrible possibility that you dread the most.

 If the surface is too fluffy it can allow the baby to sink in and overheat.

-Soft Bedding can also allow a baby that isn’t very mobile to turn in a potential deadly position where they are unable to breathe.
+Soft Bedding can also allow a baby that isn’t very mobile to turn in a potentially deadly position where they are unable to breathe.

 A firm bed is always the best.
 Here’s a great option on Amazon.